CaiqueCoelho/deep-learning/dlai/README.md

-# My practice - Coursera.org DeepLearning.AI Specialization
+# My practice - Coursera.org DeepLearning.AI

 ### Date: Sept 30, 2020 update.
 All notebooks and quizzes behind a paywall now, and audit option is closed.
 Will download all notebooks, and move on to
 ***fast.ai version 2, March 2020 class, Practical Deep Learning for Coders***

 ### Author: Jennifer E Yoon

-### Environment and Setup
-Default env is Colab.
-No CPU env yet, fastai installed on Ubuntu side, "fastai20" conda env.
-Local storage moved in July 2020 to C: directory.
-PATH: c:/python/repos/deep-learning/

 ---